frindaddy/digitalker-archive/README.md

-# Digitalker Archive
+# Digitalker Audio Archive

-This repository is an audio archive of the National Semiconductor DT1050 Digitalker speech synthesizer.
+This repository is an audio archive of the National Semiconductor MM54104 Mozer Digitalker speech synthesis integrated circuit system.
+The system was developed in the late 1970s and early 1980s, and allowed early computer to output remarkably clear human speech by sequencing pre-recorded word ROMs.
+Multiple ROMs were released with varying vocabularies before the product was discontinued around 1990.

+This repository stores audio recordings of the different ROM chip vocabularies played through the MM54104 chip.
+ROM dumps can be found on [The Internet Archive](https://archive.org/details/digitalker).

 ## How to use

-Each possible digitalker word is uploaded as its own `.mp3` file, and its track number is the index in Digitalker ROM.
-Each ROM is separated into its own folder.
+Each Digitalker word is uploaded as its own `.mp3` file, and its track number is the word's index in ROM.
+Each ROM's vocabulary is separated into its own folder.

 ## Availible ROMs